 The Marine Biological Laboratory (MBL) invites qualified scientists to become members of the MBL Society.
 From its inception in 1888, the MBL Society has been guided by scientists who are invested in the MBL and its future.
 Under authority established by the Board of Trustees, members of the MBL Society serve in an advisory capacity and as a resource to provide scientific and other guidance at the request of the MBL leadership.

-The MBL Society has over five hundred Members and Emeritus Members, who comprise scientists, dedicated alumni, and committed and informed friends with a history of discovery at, commitment to, and interest in the MBL and its programs.
+The MBL Society has hundreds of Members and Emeritus Members, who comprise scientists, dedicated alumni, and committed and informed friends with a history of discovery at, commitment to, and interest in the MBL and its programs.

 Members of the MBL Society are led by a Speaker of the Society who is appointed by the MBL President/Director.
 The current Speaker is Colleen Cavanaugh and she is guided by an MBL Society Steering Committee.